Flower: A Flow-Matching Solver for Inverse Problems: Numerical Results

 We evaluate performance on five restoration tasks: (i) denoising with Gaussian noise with $\sigma_n=0.2$; (ii) deblurring with a $61 \times 61$ Gaussian kernel ($\sigma_b=1.0$ for CelebA, $\sigma_b=3.0$ for AFHQ-Cat) and additive noise $\sigma_n = 0.05$; (iii) super-resolution ($2\times$ downsampling for CelebA and $4\times$ for AFHQ-Cat, with $\sigma_n = 0.05$); (iv) random inpainting with $70\%$ of pixels removed ($\sigma_n=0.01$); and (v) box inpainting with a centered $40 \times 40$ mask for CelebA and $80 \times 80$ mask for AFHQ-Cat ($\sigma_n=0.05$).
 To report quantitative results, we use peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), and learned perceptual image patch similarity (LPIPS).
 Note that for PSNR and SSIM, higher values indicate better performance, while for LPIPS, lower values are better.

 To ensure fair comparisons, we adopt the optimal hyperparameters reported in \cite{martin2025pnpflow} for each method, obtained via grid search on the validation set to maximize PSNR.
 For PnP-Flow, we report two variants: PnP-Flow1 and PnP-Flow5, which apply one and five evaluations of the velocity network per denoising step, respectively.
 For \emph{Flower}, we follow the same procedure, reporting in Tables~\ref{tab:benchmark_results_celeba} and~\ref{tab:benchmark_results_cats} either the output of a single evaluation (Flower1-OT) or the average of five evaluations (Flower5-OT).
 A key property of \emph{Flower} is that, apart from the number $N$ of iterations and the knowledge of the noise level $\sigma_n$, it uses the same hyperparameters across different inverse problems, unlike other flow models.
 In particular, aside from $N$, the only hyperparameter of \emph{Flower} is $\gamma$, which controls the uncertainty of the destination refinement.
 Across all setups, $\gamma=0$ yields higher reconstruction quality.
 As discussed in Appendix~\ref{app:gamma}, the choice $\gamma=1$ produces samples that appear realistic but requires the averaging of multiple runs to achieve competitive PSNR, whereas $\gamma=0$ attains better quality with fewer averages.
 This observation is consistent with our toy experiments, where $\gamma=0$ encouraged sampling from higher-probability regions.
-For $N$, we always match the number of steps used by our main competitor, PnP-Flow.
-The full hyperparameter details are reported in Appendix~\ref{app:hyper_all}.
+For $N$, we always match the number of steps used by our main competitor, PnP-Flow. \fixme{We provide further ablation studies on the effect of the number of evaluations for the averaging and different time discretizations within \emph{Flower} in Appendix \ref{app:effectnumaveraging} and \ref{app:effectofadaptivetime}, respectively. } The full hyperparameter details are reported in Appendix~\ref{app:hyper_all}.